Will An Appeals Court Make The EPA Ban A Pesticide Linked To Serious Health Risks?

 He wishes he had said or done more, sooner, to keep the chemical away from his family.

-The Ninth Circuit Court is scheduled to hear oral arguments in the case against the EPA on March 25.
+The 9th Circuit is scheduled to hear oral arguments in the case against the EPA on March 25.

 Tony Schick of Oregon Public Broadcasting contributed to this story.